Trusted Spinal Cord Injury Attorneys in Albany

 Spinal cord injuries can cause lasting medical problems, ranging from chronic pain to paralysis.
 As a result, spinal cord injury victims may require extensive medical care, rehabilitation, adaptive equipment and ongoing personal assistance.
 They may need vocational training to return to work – if they are able to work at all.

 At Powers & Santola, LLP, our spinal cord injury lawyers understand the challenges faced by those who suffer spinal cord injuries on the job or in accidents caused by another’s negligence.
 Since 1987, we have been helping spinal cord injury victims and their families to get their lives back on track.

 We want to assist you as well.
-To learn more about your legal options after suffering a spinal cord injury in Albany, Syracuse or elsewhere in New York State, contact us today.
+To learn more about your legal options after suffering a spinal cord injury in Albany, Syracuse, Rochester, or elsewhere in New York State, contact our injury law firm today.
 We can provide a free initial consultation about your case.

 A Closer Look at Spinal Cord Injuries

 The spinal cord serves as the core of the body’s nervous system.
 It links the brain to nerves throughout the body.
 It is protected by vertebrae.
 These are bones that make up the spinal column or backbone.
 A spinal cord injury may be caused by direct trauma to the spinal cord or damage to the vertebrae that irritates the spinal cord.

 In most cases, paralysis – a loss of function – results from injury to the spinal cord.
 Symptoms appear below the point along the spinal column at which the injury occurs.
 The medical community describes spinal cord injuries as either:

 - Complete – The victim suffers total loss of feeling and control over the body below the point of the injury; or

 - Incomplete – Some movement or sensation remains below the point of the injury.